Guide to Gippsland

 Explore the Gippsland Lakes, a network of lakes, marshes and lagoons covering more than 600 square kilometres (230 square miles).
 The three main lakes, Victoria, King and Wellington, are fed by rivers that originate in the High Country.
 Hire a boat in Metung or Paynesville and visit waterside cafés.
 Take a ferry to Raymond Island to see its resident koala colony, and to Rotamah Island, renowned for its kangaroos and wallabies.
 Drive onto Lake King along the Mitchell River silt jetties, the second longest in the world, where you will often see native animals and birds.
 From Lakes Entrance, go on a one-hour Sea Safari to explore some of the islands, cross the ocean entrance and see birds and marine life.

 Explore Ninety Mile Beach

 From the shallow inlets near Port Albert to the wide open waterways of Lakes Entrance, Ninety Mile Beach is a stretch of golden sand and coastal dunes that separates the Gippsland Lakes from the crashing waves of Bass Strait.
 Walk, fish, swim, and watch whales, pelicans and dolphins along the seemingly endless sand.
 The surf is rough here so swim only on patrolled beaches at Seaspray, Woodside Beach and nearby Lakes Entrance, which have lifeguards in summer (December to February) and offer low-key beach holiday settings.

 Admire limestone formations at the Buchan Caves

 Explore the Buchan Caves Reserve, a 45-minute drive north of Lakes Entrance.
 Go on a guided tour to see the stalactites and stalagmites of Fairy Cave and the calcite-rimmed pools of Royal Cave.
 Both caves are lit and have concrete pathways.
-See kangaroos, wallabies, wombats and 60 species of birds at the Buchan Caves Reserve and stay in safari-style wilderness retreats.
+See kangaroos, wallabies, wombats and 60 species of birds at the Buchan Caves Reserve and stay under the stars at the cave's camp sites.